Nalipp/portfolio/README.md

 ### Github pages deploy workflow
 ```
-// make changes from master and rebase and push in gh-pages
+// make changes from master, rebase and push in gh-pages
 git add .
 git commit -m ''
 git push origin master
 ```

 ```
+// do not make any changes or run the compiler when in the gh-pages branch
 git checkout gh-pages
 git rebase master
 git push origin gh-pages